 Patient Accounts – 904.202.2092

 What Support Groups are available and how will they help?

 - Families who have a child diagnosed with cancer may feel overwhelmed, frightened and alone.
 Several groups have been organized to help you through the days ahead.
 Support groups offer a time for people to connect with others facing similar situations, for learning they are not alone and for joining others who really understand.
 For more information on a particular group the hospital social worker or a social worker at the clinic can assist you.

 - R.O.C.K.
 Camp (American Cancer Society): Children ages 7-17 years who are diagnosed with cancer are eligible for this summer camp program.
 The child must not have been off treatment for three years.
 During the week your child is at camp, he/she will have medical personnel available for care.
-The Nemours Children’s Specialty Care and Wolfson Children’s Hospital social worker can provide additional information.
+The Nemours Children’s Health and Wolfson Children’s Hospital social worker can provide additional information.